canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/graphical-snaps/graphical-snaps.md

       bind: $SNAP/usr/share/glmark2
 ```

-## Using layouts for glmark2-wayland
+## Using layouts for hard-coded paths

 For this guide we are going to use “layouts” frequently whenever paths are hard-coded into binaries.
 So adding the snippet above, our YAML becomes